 Your music is very guitar-based.
 Do you feel some sort of connection to the music of Spain?
 Spain is a great place for Indie guitar music.
 I’ve played with local bands in Tarragona, Pamplona, and Barcelona, I think – they have all very kindly learned my songs.
 I first went to Spain, down in the south, in 1959 when I was 6: I met Pepe and Carmen, rode on a burro and saw the Guardia Civil.
 I was too young to know about Franco, or the Civil War.
 Since 1987 I’ve played shows all over Spain, and love eating, especially paella and tapas.

-What can the public expect from your Loco Club show in Valencia on October 4th at 19h?
+What did the public experience from your Loco Club show in Valencia?
 40 years of songs distilled into 75 minutes, with some sublime harmonies from Emma Swift.
 I always enjoy playing Loco, from back in the Smoke Age…

 copyright 24/7 Valencia